 In short, through freeing up time, we were able to identify key questions, and then answer them through extensive testing.
 The impact of gaining up to 19 hours a week through automation meant this time could be better spent creating valuable impact.

-You need more than just efficiency to achieve big success
+You need more than just efficiency

 It’s pretty normal to want to increase efficiency by reducing something like Cost per Sale – for example, if the current cost per sale is £10, setting a target of £9.